 The Company periodically evaluates the carrying value of other assets to determine if events or circumstances exist indicating that other assets may be impaired.
-Other assets include the Company's underwriting receivable activity, ownership interests in ICE which consist of shares purchased as membership and a seat on that exchange, and prepaid expenses.
-The shares and the seat are reflected at cost, or if an other-than temporary impairment in value has occurred, at a value that reflects management's estimate of the impairment, in the statement of financial condition.
+Other assets include the Company's underwriting and syndicate fee receivables, ownership interests in ICE which consist of shares purchased as membership and a seat on that exchange, and prepaid expenses.
+The shares and the seat are reflected at cost, or if an other-than temporary impairment in value has occurred, at a value that reflects management's estimate of the impairment, in the consolidated statement of financial condition.

-Underwriting and syndicate fee receivables represent fee income receivables resulting from capital markets activities of \$28,794,391.
+Underwriting and syndicate fee receivables resulting from capital markets activities are \$56,307,244.
 Underwriting and syndicate fee receivables are measured at amortized cost basis less expected credit losses.
-At June 30, 2023, there were no allowances for these receivables.
+At June 30, 2024, there were no allowances for losses related to these receivables.